iomesh/docs/docs/stateful-applications/iomesh-for-mysql.md

     ```bash
     kubectl apply -f mysql-deployment.yaml
     ```

-    Once done, a persistent volume will be created by IOMesh for MySQL pod, and the persistent volume will have configurations such as filesystem type and replication factor as specified in the StorageClass.
+    After completion, IOMesh will create a PV for the MySQL pod with configurations such as filesystem type and replication factor specified in the StorageClass.

     You can expand, snapshot, or clone persistent volumes where MySQL data are located.
 For details, refer to [Volume Operations](../volume-operations/expand-pv) and [VolumeSnapshot Operations](../volumesnapshot-operations/restore-volumesnapshot).